aeritter/inventory-assistant/README.md

 ### dealerCodes
-This section contains the dealer codes and their matching location.
+This section of conversionlists.py contains the dealer codes and their matching location.
 The location must be an exact match to a location already available as an option in Airtable's Location column.

+For example, this would match the dealer code F243 to the Amarillo location.

+`"F243":"Amarillo",`

 If the .pdf is an invoice, airtable-import.py will recognize it as such and attempt to match the dealer code found in the document with a location in the dealerCodes dictionary, then make the relevant additions to Airtable.